When Do Yoga Teachers Retire?

 Furthermore, age can also be an asset for older yoga instructors because they may be well-poised to create yoga businesses that encompass unique yoga niches.

 Such yoga instructors who understand, can relate to, or speak about the challenges of the aging body from their own experiences may attract niche followers and students.
-They might find tremendous success in offering classes or workshops tailored to their unique yoga audience, such as yoga poses for older men or women, pregnancy yoga, yoga for menopause, yoga for arthritis, yoga for grief, yoga poses for the elderly, or chair yoga.
+They might find tremendous success in offering classes or workshops tailored to their unique yoga audience, such as yoga poses for older men or women, pregnancy yoga, yoga for menopause, yoga for arthritis, yoga for grief, yoga for the elderly, or chair yoga.

 [How to become a yoga teacher in Australia]